BU-CS320/Summer-2019/assignments/HW2/README.md

 that means some problems may change slightly and the tests are incomplete.
 Do not edit unless you are comfortable with merge conflicts

 * Better tests are needed for the Languages.
-* map tests need to be rewritten without the generic tricks
+* map tests need to be rewritten without the generic tricks, explicit tests for equality.
 * instructions need cleaning up